alirasouliwebdeveloper/alirasouliwebdeveloper/README.md

 ###

-<p align="left">My name is Ali Rasouli and I'm a Full Stack Web Developer, from 2016, I started to learn Unity Game Engine and make some games for Android and PC, including making AI for restaurants.
-Game is wonderful :)</p>
+<p align="left">My name is Ali Rasouli and I'm a Full Stack Web Developer, from 2016, I started to learn Python and Unity Game Engine to makes Optimizing my world with AI and some games for Mobile, Console, and PC, including making AI for restaurants.
+The game is wonderful :)</p>

 ###